Complete Matched Asymptotic Expansions for Velocity Statistics in Turbulent Channels: The wall-normal stress

 which is seen in figure \ref{Fig8}(b) to nearly perfectly reproduce the $\Reytau$-dependent shifts and the negative curvature of $\langle vv\rangle$ towards the wall (again, disregarding profile \#11).

-The choice of the $\Reytau^{-5/4}$ scaling is again verified by the test devised in section \ref{sec2}, shown in figure \ref{Fig9}, where (\ref{vvOL}) is compared to the linear fit $1.39 - 1.14\,Y$ .
-Further support for the overlap (\ref{vvOL}) comes from the excellent fit of the centerline $\langle vv\rangle_{CL}$ seen in figure \ref{Fig8}(b)
+The choice of the $\Reytau^{-5/4}$ scaling is again verified by the test devised in section \ref{sec2}, shown in figure \ref{Fig9}, where equation (\ref{vvOL}) is compared to the linear fit $1.39 - 1.14\,Y$ .
+Further support for the overlap (\ref{vvOL}) comes from the excellent fit of $\langle vv\rangle_{CL}(y=\Reytau)$ on the centerline

-where $y = \Reytau$.
+seen in figure \ref{Fig8}(b).
 Note that the difference between $1.31 - 1.18 = 0.13$ in equation (\ref{vvOL}) and 0.49 in equation (\ref{vvCL}) is the value of the wake function (\ref{Wvv}) on the centerline.
 The latter is well fitted by

 where the coefficient of $(1-Y)$ is adjusted to yield a zero centerline slope for the outer expansion $\langle vv\rangle_{out}$ , given by

 Figure \ref{Fig10} shows the infinite $\Reytau$ limit $\langle vv\rangle_{out,\,0} = \langle vv\rangle_{DNS} - \Reytau^{-5/4}\,\langle vv\rangle_{out,\,-5/4}$, together with the infinite $\Reytau$ limits of the overlap \ref{vvOL} and of the full fit of $\langle vv\rangle_{out,\,0}$ given by equation (\ref{vvout2}).